xeyownt/mwpgnjs/README.md

 ## Status

-Currently this extension is in *experimental* status, ie. it is still in heavy development, and some things may change drastically (see feature categories below).
-It basically works for me on my wiki.
+Currently this extension is in *beta* status, ie. it is stable but not fully tested.
 The extension is regularly tested on
 * Mediawiki 1.27.4.
 * Mediawiki 1.22.1.

-Features:
+The extension contains many features, and future releases will likely add more.
+Some features might change in the future.
+The stability of each feature is detailed in the next section.

+## Features

+We classify the features in one of these three categories:
 * *Stable* features will not change in future releases of the extension.
 * *Experimental* features are subject to change in future releases.
 * *Broken* features are features that are... broken.
 They indicate work-in-progress and may either be fixed, disappear or remain broken in future releases.

-## Features

-**Stable** features:
+The **Stable** features are:
 * Support the 4 PgnViewerJS **modes**: `board`, `view` (default), `print` and `edit`.
   In print mode, use `$220` NAG to print the board (see example).
 * Support the following PgnViewerJS **attributes**: